ericwpjr-source/security-journey/home-labs/wireshark-tcp-three-way-handshake.md

 ## Objective

-Learn how TCP establishes a reliable network connection by capturing and analyzing the TCP three-way handshake in Wireshark.
+Learn how TCP establishes a reliable network connection by capturing and analyzing the TCP three-way handshake using Wireshark.

+---

 ## Environment